Carlodaviddd/Carlodaviddd/README.md

 **Fun Facts:**
 - I enjoy cooking and trying new recipes
 - Binge-watching anime and TV series
-- One Piece and Dragon Ball are my favorite anime
+- One Piece is my favorite anime
 - **Hobbies**: reading manga, cooking, learning new things